Activities Office Secretary

 The SKILLS club gives students a chance to learn and practice employability skills.
 Students have an opportunity for more than one million dollars in scholarships and compete with other students at the district, state and national level.
 SKILLS members make contacts and have networking opportunities with local businesses that lead to employment.

-Meetings: Wednesdays after school in the Auto Shop
+Meetings: Wednesdays at 3:00pm in the Auto Shop

 Spanish Club / Spanish Honor Society